-First and foremost signing agents are notary publics and by law a notary public cannot notarize a document in which they have a financial benefit.
+First and foremost, signing agents are notary publics and by law, a notary public cannot notarize a document in which they have a financial benefit.
 There has to be, what I call, a “Separation of Church and State.”

-Seeing that the bank will be making thousands of dollars in interest on a mortgage, I think it is safe to say they have financial interest in a mortgage being signed.
-It's for this reason banks cannot notarize and sign their own loan documents.
+Seeing that the bank will be making thousands of dollars in interest on a mortgage, I think it is safe to say they have a financial interest in a mortgage being signed.
+It's for this reason that banks cannot notarize and sign their own loan documents.
 They need a neutral third party which is why they rely on escrow or title offices to find the notary signing agent.

 The answer is that they need to keep themselves at arms length from fraudulent activity.

 Let's say an escrow office or title office had an employee notarize a deed of trust fraudulently because they were under pressure to close the loan.
 As an example, let's say that the person who signed the deed was not the person who appeared in front of the notary.

 This fraudulent act by the notary could lead to damages for the borrower, the bank, the seller, or the buyer.
 Then all parties that were a victim of the notary's fraudulent act can sue the escrow or title company.
 If found guilty, the title or escrow company could potentially be out of thousands or millions of dollars in damages.

 The way they prevent this scenario is by hiring a third party notary.

 So in this exact same scenario, if the fraudulent notary was a contracted third party independent signing agent, the escrow or title company are not held liable.
 They are at arms length from the loan signing.

 This is why escrow and title companies will never have in-house signing agents and why our industry will always be around.
 They do not want to be held liable by a fraudulent notary that might be influenced to get an escrow transaction closed.